eriks-briedis/apart-connect/README.md

 -

 ## TODO
-- [ ] Create a property and sets current user as admin
+- [x] Create a property and set current user as admin
-- [ ] Attach user to a property
+- [x] Attach user to a property
-- [ ] Detach user from a property
+- [x] Detach user from a property
-- [ ] List all user's properties
+- [x] List all user's properties
-- [ ] Create a new resolution
+- [x] Create a new resolution
+- [x] List all resolutions for a property
-- [ ] Vote on a resolution
+- [x] Vote on a resolution
 - [ ] ...

 ## Development